 Table \ref{tab:rb_rm_log_bin} outlines RBIAS and RRMSE of $\bm{\theta}$.
 Similarly to the area-level Poisson model, the quality of estimates improves with a growing sample size.
-On the other hand, a very good performance of EBP of $p_d$ is shown in Table \ref{tab:B_E_p_d}.
-When it comes to relative bias and relative root MSE of EBP for $p_d$ in Figure \ref{fig:bias_mse_unit}, their behaviour is similar to their equivalents under the area-level model, nevertheless with the higher magnitude.
+On the other hand, a very good performance of EBP $\hat{\bar{\mu}}^U_d$ is shown in Table \ref{tab:B_E_p_d}.
+When it comes to the relative bias and the relative root MSE in Figure \ref{fig:bias_mse_unit}, their behaviour is similar to the equivalents under the area-level model, nevertheless with a higher magnitude.